 KS3 (Years 7-9)

 In Year 9, students will choose two performing arts subjects from the four subjects on offer (art, music, dance and drama) and will be allocated more curriculum time in science.
+They will also choose which of the two languages on offer – French or German – they wish to continue studying.
 Student populations for the core subjects of maths, English, RS and science will move to two populations as opposed to three.
 This allows much greater flexibility when placing students into appropriate ability groups.
 These subjects set independently from each other, as in Year 8.
 Thus, as an example, a student could be in set 1 for English, set 3 for maths and set 4 for science.

 KS4 (Years 10 & 11):